 Be realistic – It took me 20 months to lose 35 kilos and get to my healthy weight range.
 Some months I lost more than others, and that was okay because those scales were still heading in the right direction.
 Aim for a loss of half to one kilo a week, but even a loss of one kilo a month equates to 12 kilos gone by this time next year.

 Set yourself up for success – Eliminate anything that will side-track you.
-Clean out the fridge and pantry, and make sure the tempting foods aren’t back in your grocery trolley next week.
+So, take some time to clean out the fridge and pantry, and make sure the tempting foods aren’t back in your grocery trolley next week.
 Maybe put off visiting friends who are likely to steer you off course.

 Avoid getting overwhelmed – There are four main reasons a person is overweight: 1.
 Poor food choices, 2.
 Overeating, 3.
 Inactive lifestyle and 4.
 Lack of motivation.
-Start by improving your food choices, learn what a healthy grocery trolley looks like and mimic it – Read my Healthy grocery trolley article here
+Start by improving your food choices and reducing your portion sizes.